getodk/central-backend/docs/api.md

 The only information required to create a new `App User` is its `displayName` (this is called "Nickname" in the administrative panel).

+When an App User is created, they are assigned no rights.
+They will be able to authenticate and list forms on a mobile client, but the form list will be empty, as the list only includes Forms that the App User has read access to.
+Once an App User is created, you'll likely wish to use the [Form Assignments resource](/reference/forms-and-submissions/'-form-assignments) to actually assign the `app-user` role to them for the Forms you wish.

 + Request (application/json)
     + Attributes
         + displayName: `My Display Name` (string, required) - The friendly nickname of the `App User` to be created.